-The purpose is to define the process by which DNR employees are compensated while assigned to a wildland fire or all-hazard incidents on a State-recognized holiday.
-Divisions will follow DHRM R477-8-13 guidance governing excess hours accumulation or create internal division policy to exercise other defined options.
+The purpose is to define the process by which DNR employees are compensated while assigned to a wildland fire or all-hazard incidents on a state-recognized holiday.
+Divisions/offices will follow DHRM R477-8-13 guidance governing excess hours accumulation or create internal division/ office policy to exercise other defined options.

-NR-99-B-18 HAZARDOUS DUTY PAY DIFFERENTIAL
+Effective Date: 6/23/2001 NR-99-B-18 HAZARDOUS DUTY PAY DIFFERENTIAL